shivani98patil/MyCoverKraft/README.md

 # Acceptance Testing: Generating Cover Letter using MyCoverKraft

+## Why Acceptance Testing?

+Acceptance testing is a critical phase that validates whether the application meets the specified business requirements and functions as expected in a real-world scenario.
+It ensures that the generated cover letter aligns with the user's input, job description, and resume details.
+By performing acceptance testing, potential issues or discrepancies in the cover letter generation process can be identified early, leading to improved application reliability and user satisfaction.

 ## Use Case Description

 This use case involves generating a cover letter using the MyCoverKraft application.